By Henry Ellis Shihan

 Co-author of the book .Positive Aikido

-It is also rare to see an Aikidoist follow through with a punch directly to the opponents face - if tori does not move there is no danger, the punch will usually miss by as much as 6in, so really there is no point in Tori moving, most punches in Aikido do tend to stop about an inch from the nose or any other intended target - uke will come running with a fully extended arm to punch - pointless, only people in Aikido attack this way - no one else.
+It is also rare to see an Aikidoist follow through with a punch directly to the opponents face - if tori does not move, there is no danger of being hit, the punch will usually miss by as much as 6in, so really there is no point in Tori moving, most punches in Aikido do tend to stop several inches from the nose or any other intended target - uke will come running with a fully extended arm to punch - pointless, only people in Aikido attack this way - no one else.

-I recall when one of my first kyus attended a seminar where the sensei asked him to punch him, and indicated his nose - my student hit from the hip and made full contact with Sensei's bugle - there was a lot of trumpeting followed by snot and blood.
-Sensei actually said ( with difficulty ) " I thought you would punch to the side ?" my student replied " what and get a reprimand from Sensei Ellis ".
+I recall when one of my first kyus attended a seminar where the sensei asked him to punch him, and indicated to his nose - my student hit from the hip and made full contact with Sensei's bugle - there was a lot of trumpeting followed by ample snot and blood.
+Sensei actually said ( with difficulty through a broken bugle ) " I thought you would punch to the side ?" my student replied " what ! and get a reprimand from Sensei Ellis ".